 Timber Square

 There have been calls from many in the industry for the government to regulate embodied and whole-life carbon, including the development of Part Z which was drawn up as a possible building regulation.
 Partridge says the government is not currently in a state where it could adopt Part Z or the NZCBS.
-But he has presented the standard to government ministers – and politicians in the Labour Party too – and the feedback has been that there would be no point reinventing the NZCBS given the work that has gone into it, and if it was widely adopted.
+But he has presented the standard to government ministers – and politicians in the Labour Party too – and the feedback has been that there would be no point reinventing the NZCBS given the work that has gone into it, and should it be widely adopted.

 “By then [the general election], we will have a standard that has been published and hopefully being adopted by vast swathes of the industry,” Partridge says.
 “It should be relatively easy for them to point to it and say, if we are going to legislate, let’s reference this because it is the benchmark.”